margaretmf/margaretmf.github.io/creativewriting.md

 There's a nw school year ahead
 Orange leaves amidst the green ones

+Everything is being born new.
+Those dead leaves have fallen off and moved on.
+They are giving way for something to grow.
+It's a new season.

 <br>

 ## Climbing Trees, Up to the Top ##